websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/channels/introduction-to-channels.md

 Channels represent a place where products are sold, whether that's a Liferay Commerce based customer portal, a B2B marketplace, or back office phone sales.
 By connecting sales channels to Liferay Commerce, sellers can manage product content, inventory, orders, and fulfillment across multiple channels in a single place.

-To display products and receive orders, a virtual instance must have at least one channel.
+To display products and receive orders, a Liferay Commerce instance must have at least one channel.

 With multiple channels, you can create more than one Liferay site each with a unique customer experience, connect to third party software or systems, or a combination of both.